Idaho Paycheck Calculator

 Idaho offers a state standard deduction but doesn’t have personal exemptions.
 The deduction amounts are the same as the ones for federal.
 This deduction reduces your taxable income, ultimately lowering your state tax liability.

 Finally, let’s address post-tax deductions.
-These deductions are taken from your net income after taxes have been withheld.
+These deductions are taken from your gross income after taxes have been withheld.
 Examples include life insurance premiums, certain retirement plan contributions, and charitable donations.
 Keep in mind that post-tax deductions do not affect your taxable income.

 Calculate your Idaho paycheck